JohnnyZhang728/JohnnyZhang728.github.io/_portfolio/COMET_SPLEEN.md

 🏅 Finalist of the Paris Women CineFest <br>
 🌟 Official Selection of the Atlantic International Film Festival <br>
 🌟 Official Selection of the Munich New Wave Short Film Festival <br>
+🌟 Official Selection of the 15th Macau International Micro-Movie Festival <br>
 🌟 Official Selection of the RED Movie Award <br>
 🌟 Official Selection of the HER Film Festival <br>
 🌟 Official Selection of the Angelic Stars International Film Festival <br>